RickCruzz/Spark-EssentialsRJVM/README.md

 The second sets the incorrect date to an correct date, the next valid date.
 11/31/2020 → 12/01/2020 and the second from 11/31/2019 → 12/01/2019.

-The number of rows identified with this problem is: **102 of 21.573.140**

-After these problems adressed here have been solved the final touch was develop an method to save the results of those questions into an format desired, in this case CSV files so it was possible to check the results manually and generate views with that data.

-The Main method created in the `ViolationsProcessor scala object`  receives 2 parameters.

-1 - Path of the dataset, 2 - Output of processing

 ![Untitled](./imgs/Untitled 1.png)